Subjects and Curriculum | Epsom College

 Years 7 & 8

 All Lower School pupils study Latin for one lesson a week.
 We assume no prior knowledge of the subject, and introduce pupils to the language and society of Ancient Rome.
-We follow the Cambridge Latin Course, developing the pupils’ vocabulary and knowledge of grammatical structures as they begin to translate increasingly complex passages into English.
+We follow the Suburani text book, developing pupils’ vocabulary and knowledge of grammatical structures as they begin to translate increasingly complex passages into English.

 The study of the language is complemented by exploring Ancient Roman culture and civilisation.
-Pupils are encouraged to consider how the language and customs of Ancient Rome both influenced life today and how we have moved away from some of their beliefs and ideas.
+Pupils are encouraged to consider how the language and customs of Ancient Rome influenced some parts of life today and how we have moved away from some of their beliefs and ideas.

 Year 9 – Latin